AyaMitani/AyaMitani.github.io/_pages/rcode.md

   - /rcode.html
 ---

-I put together this page to refer back to some useful R code I've used in the past.
+I put together this page to refer back to some useful R codes I've used in the past.